-At the Law Offices of John J. Zarych, our knowledgeable and passionate team of criminal defense attorneys brings more than 45 years of combined experienced to every case we handle.
+At the Law Offices of John J. Zarych, our knowledgeable and passionate team of criminal defense attorneys brings more than 45 years of combined experience to every case we handle.
 We will give you a clear and straightforward overview of your case, help you understand your legal options and their possible outcomes, protect your Constitutional rights, and fight aggressively to have the charges against you reduced or dismissed.
 We are proud to represent adult and juvenile clients throughout Atlantic City and the surrounding area, and offer free initial consultations in both English and Spanish.

 When Can a Person Be Charged with Trespassing in Atlantic City?

 Each state has its own laws against trespassing.
 New Jersey’s trespassing laws are governed by N.J.S.A. § 2C:18-3.
 This statute lists the reasons a person can be charged, explains some defenses which can potentially be raised, and describes how the offense may be graded.

 A person can be charged with trespassing when he or she unlawfully enters or hides out in any type of building or property.
 This includes: